WildernessLabs/Chloroplast/docs/source/cli/index.md

 ## `host` sub command

 The host sub command starts a simple HTML web server.
 Useful for local preview during development or even authoring.
+If you update markdown files, the content will automatically be rebuilt so you can just refresh the browser.

 ```
-chloroplast host --out path/to/html
+chloroplast host --root path/to/root --out path/to/html
 ```

-You can just press the enter key to end this task at any time.
-For simplicity's sake, you can also just run this command in a separate terminal window and leave it running.
-That way, as you rebuild the content or update the front-end styles, you can just refresh the browser after that buil has completed.
+You can just press the enter key to end this task after stopping the web host with ctrl+c at any time.

+If you are updating razor templates, you can also just run this command in a separate terminal window and leave it running.
+That way, as you run the full `build` subcommand, the content and front-end styles will update, and you can just refresh the browser after that build has completed.

 ### parameters